 At Edgeworx, we are big believers in Open Source software, especially at the infrastructure level.
 We spent a lot of time contributing to projects at the Eclipse Foundation and CNCF.
 Eclipse ioFog is one of the major projects that we've been contributing to and shepherding for close to 5 years.

 How does Darcy leverage ioFog?

 Eclipse ioFog is an open-source, edge cloud fabric, that allows you to stitch together multi-cloud, hybrid cloud and edge devices to form a uniform layer for orchestrating and managing the lifecycle of distributed microservice applications.
 Darcy Cloud was built on top of ioFog to deliver an easy-to-use, elastically scalable, highly available SaaS platform that you can get started with today, and be deploying applications before the morning is done!
-Understanding that AI, particularly computer vision is driving developers to the edge, we've added an AI SDK that enables developers to build complex AI applications using Python with example code to begin building and deploying applications in 15 mins.
+Understanding that AI, particularly computer vision is driving developers to the edge, we've added an AI Engine that enables developers to build complex AI applications using Python with example code to begin building and deploying applications in 15 mins.

 - Easy to use: Beautifully designed web UI and robust CLI

 - Drag and drop: Easily deploy microservice apps to the edge

 - Scalable: Scale from a single edge node to a fleet of thousands